necatiozmen/yogaApp/README.md

 Change the values accordingly to yours.

-After setting env file run this commond to start server running :
+After setting env file run this command on the CLI for start server running :

 `nodemon app.js`